Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Theoretical Results

-\begin{rem} For $h^*$ to exist, $4C_{(B,1)}C_{(B,2L)}-C_{(B,L)}^2$ must be strictly positive.
-The non-negativity is proven in Section \ref{sec:proof_opt_h} by Cauchy-Schwarz inequality.
-The equality would not hold for many densities.
-For example, $h^*$ has the form of Corollary \ref{cor:opt_h} for all DGPs in our numerical studies.
-In addition, even for the case where the equality holds, higher-order expansion of expected Fisher-divergence yields theoretically optimal bandwidth.
-One can get such expansion by assuming Assumption \ref{ass:wlocalise} and rearranging Theorem \ref{thm:ej_fix} with respect to $(w-1)$. \end{rem}
+\begin{rem} For $h_n^*$ to exist, $4C_{(B,1)}C_{(B,2L)}-C_{(B,L)}^2$ must be strictly positive.
+The non-negativity is proven in Section \ref{sec:proof_opt_h} by the Cauchy-Schwarz inequality.
+Also, the equality $4C_{(B,1)}C_{(B,2L)}-C_{(B,L)}^2=0$ does not hold true for many densities.
+For example, $h_n^*$ has the form of Corollary \ref{cor:opt_h} for all DGPs in our numerical studies.
+In addition, even when the equality is valid, higher-order expansion of the expected Fisher-divergence yields a theoretically optimal bandwidth.
+This expansion can be obtained by using Assumption \ref{ass:wlocalise} and rearranging Theorem \ref{thm:ej_fix} with respect to $(w-1)$. \end{rem}

+By inserting the explicit form of $h_n^*$ in Proposition \ref{cor:opt_h} into $h_n^{*}$ in Proposition \ref{cor:opt_w}, we can characterize the optimal $w_n^*-1$ as $n$-dependent sequence.
+Specifically, the following corollary explicitly states that $w_n^*$ converges to $1$ at the rate of $n^{-L/(2L+3)}$.